Medical Marijuana for Parkinson's Disease in Florida

 Overview

-Parkinson's Disease is a progressive neurodegenerative disorder caused by the loss of dopamine-producing neurons in the brain.
+Parkinson's Disease is a progressive neurodegenerative disorder caused by the loss of dopamine-producing neurons in the brain's substantia nigra.
 It affects roughly one million people in the United States and ten million worldwide, making it the second most common neurological disorder after Alzheimer's.
 Primary motor symptoms include tremor at rest (affecting nearly 70% of patients), rigidity, bradykinesia (slowness of movement), and postural instability.
-Non-motor symptoms — including sleep disturbances, depression, anxiety, difficulty swallowing, speech changes, and cognitive decline — significantly affect quality of life.
+Non-motor symptoms — including sleep disturbances, depression, anxiety, difficulty swallowing, speech changes, and cognitive decline — significantly affect quality of life and often prove more disabling than the motor symptoms themselves.

 How Medical Cannabis May Help